The Neurobehavioral Model

 "The gift of the neurobehavioral model is in redefining behavioural symptoms in a manner consistent with research.
 A profound shift is created in moving from anger to compassion, from blaming to acceptance, lessening frustration on all sides, and improving outcomes." - FASCETS.org

-Diane Malbin (who developed 'The Neurobehavioral Model') states that "FASD is an invisible, brain-based, physical condition" and lists these as the areas of primary disabilities in those with FASD:
+Diane Malbin (who developed 'The Neurobehavioral Model') states that "FASD is an invisible, brain-based, physical condition" and lists these as the areas of primary characteristics in those with FASD:

 - Dysmaturity: socially or developmentally younger than their chronological age